 Parkinson's disease is caused by the breakdown of dopamine-producing cells within the brain.
 The exact cause of Parkinson's disease and why this occurs in some people is unknown, although in some patients it may be linked to abnormal genes.
 Some research has indicated that it may be the result of exposure to certain toxins or environmental factors.
-While there is not enough evidence available at at this time to determine the specific cause, statistics indicate that Parkinson's disease most commonly affects men over the age of 50.
+While there is not enough evidence available at this time to determine the specific cause, statistics indicate that Parkinson's disease most commonly affects men older than 50.

 Symptoms of Parkinson's Disease

 Many patients with Parkinson's disease may notice a slight tremor as their initial symptom, which usually begins in one arm or leg and slowly spreads to other areas of the body.
-Additional symptoms associated with Parkinson's disease may develop over time and may include:
+Additional symptoms associated with Parkinson's disease may develop over time and include the following:

 - Tremors or shaking

 As the symptoms of Parkinson's disease become more pronounced, patients may have difficulty walking, talking, or completing other simple tasks

 Parkinson's disease is a degenerative and chronic condition, that may eventually lead to serious complications if left untreated.
 Over time, many patients with this condition may also experience:

 - Sleep problems